-CSU Pueblo is a member of the Rocky Mountain Athletic Conference (RMAC) which consists of 16 member institutions throughout the states of Colorado, New Mexico, South Dakota, Nebraska, and Utah.
+The Athletic Department at Colorado State University Pueblo offers 21-varsity intercollegiate sports.
+The ThunderWolves compete in the Rocky Mountain Athletic Conference as part of NCAA Division II.
+The RMAC consists of 15-member institutions throughout the states of Colorado, New Mexico, South Dakota, Nebraska, and Utah.

-Pack Athletics have won two team national championships, 80 RMAC championships, 98 national tournament appearances, won eight regional tournament championships and 36 team top ten finishes.
-CSU Pueblo has also crowned 247 All-Americans and 30 individual national champions, which includes 100 All-Americans and 10 national championships in the last 13 years.
+The ThunderWolves have won two team national championships, over 85 RMAC championships, over 100 national tournament appearances, won eight regional tournament championships and over 40 top ten team finishes.
+CSU Pueblo has also crowned over 300 All-Americans and 30 individual national champions, which includes 150 All-Americans and 20 national championships in the last 10 years.

 Rawlings Outdoors Sports Complex

-Colorado State University Pueblo’s Rawlings Sports Complex houses the CSU Pueblo baseball, softball, men’s and women’s soccer, and men’s and women’s lacrosse programs.
+Rawlings Sports Complex houses Pack baseball, softball, men’s and women’s soccer and men’s and women’s lacrosse programs.

 The Rawlings Sports Complex features a 2,500-seat baseball facility, Rawlings Field, and the four-diamond Rawlings Softball Complex, as well as the Art & Lorraine Gonzales Soccer/Lacrosse Complex.
-The areas are used by sports teams for training and for use by student and public groups.
+The areas are used by sports teams for training and for use by student and public groups upon request.

-Home of CSU Pueblo’s football and men’s & women’s track and field programs, the ThunderBowl features 6,500 seats, a synthetic turf field, a ten-lane all-weather track, throwing, jumping and pole vault areas, as well as a 27,000 square-foot field house, which includes a 10,000 square-foot strength and conditioning complex, The Leomiti Warrior Center for all 22 of CSU Pueblo’s intercollegiate athletics programs, team meeting areas, student-athlete study-areas and lounges, and track and football coaches' offices.
+The ThunderBowl features 6,500 seats, synthetic turf field, nine-lane all-weather track (resurfaced in 2020), throwing, jumping and pole vault areas, as well as a 27,000-square-foot field house, which includes a 2,700-square-foot athletic training room, equipped with a 12-seat cold plunge and an underwater rehab treadmill and team meeting areas, student-athlete study-areas and lounges, and track and football coaches' offices